- Table of ContentsPrint

 Prescription opiate painkillers are one of the most frequently abused classes of drugs reported by 12th graders, according to NIDA.
 Prescription drug use among teens is linked to other dangerous behaviors, such as heavy drinking, smoking cigarettes and use of illegal drugs, like marijuana and cocaine.

 Teens may abuse prescription drugs because of easy access, such as after receiving a prescription for pain following an injury or surgery.
 Some teens report giving away or selling their prescriptions or stealing medications from family members.
-They may falsely assume that prescription drugs are safer than illegal “hard” drugs, like heroin and cocaine.
+They may falsely assume that prescription drugs are safer than illegal “hard” drugs, like the opiate heroin, or cocaine.

 An article in the Journal of Adolescent Health lists factors that could put teens at higher risk of abusing prescription medications: